scepman/scepman-docs/docs/scepman-configuration/optional/application-settings/national-cloud-platforms.md

 If you want to run SCEPman in a cloud environment like GCC High, GCC DoD, or 21ViaNet, you have to alter some settings.
 If you run SCEPman in the standard Azure environment, just leave these settings empty to use the defaults.
 The following settings provide you the means to configure cloud-specific URLs and values if you are not using the standard Azure environment.

+See also the [Logging configuration](../../../advanced-configuration/application-settings/logging.md#appconfig-loggingconfig-azureofferingdomain) if you want to log to a Log Analytics Workspace in a different cloud environment.

 ## AppConfig:AzureCloudConfig:AzureADEndpoint

 **Value:** URL as string